Hotmoka/hotmoka/tutorial/Takamaka.md

       // a @View method of the gamete
       BigInteger nonce = ((BigIntegerValue) blockchain
         .runViewInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
-          (signerOnBehalfOfGamete, // an object that signs with the private key of the payer gamete, // payer
+          (signerOnBehalfOfGamete, // an object that signs with the payer's private key gamete, // payer
           ZERO, // nonce: irrevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit